SolastaMods/SolastaUnfinishedBusiness/Documentation/Subclasses.md

 Starting at 17th level, you gain the following benefits:
 • While you have less than half your maximum hit points, healing of your Unbreakable Body feature is doubled.
 • When you are reduced to 0 hit points, you can pay 1 Ki to restore 1 hit point.

-## 8. Way of the Open Hand [SOL]

-The monks of the Way of the Open Hand devote themselves to the arts of combat.
-Dangerous with or without weapons, they throw or trip their opponents, using the mystical force of Ki to protect and heal themselves.

-### Level 3

-* Open Hand Technique

-Starting when you choose this tradition at the 3rd level, you can manipulate your enemy's Ki when you harness your own.
-Whenever you hit a creature with one of the attacks granted by your Flurry of Blows, you can impose one of the following effects on that target:
-  * It must succeed on a dexterity saving throw or be knocked prone.
-  * It must make a strength saving throw.
-If it fails, you can push it up to 3 cells away from you.
-  * It can't take reactions until the end of your next turn.

-### Level 6

-* Wholeness of Body

-At the 6th level, you gain the ability to heal yourself.
-As an action, you can regain hit points equal to three times your monk level.
-You must finish a long rest before you can use this feature again.

-### Level 11

-* Tranquility

-At level 11, when you are about to be hit by an attack or single target spell, you can spend one Ki point to gain the benefits of the spell Shield.

-### Level 17

-* Quivering Palm

-Starting at 17th level, you gain the ability to set up lethal vibrations in someone's body.
-When you hit a creature with an unarmed strike, you can spend 3 Ki points to start these imperceptible vibrations, which last for 24 hours.
-The vibrations are harmless unless you use your action to end them.
-When you use this action, the creature must make a Constitution saving throw.
-If it fails, it is reduced to 1 hit point and becomes stunned until the start of their next turn.
-If it succeeds, it takes 10d10 necrotic damage.

-## 9. Way of Weal and Woe [UB]

-Monks of the Way of Weal and Woe focus on both prosperity and adversity to engage their enemies in battle.

-### Level 3

-* Weal

-After you make an attack roll with a monk weapon or an unarmed attack increase your critical hit and critical miss range by one.
-It resets back to 20 and 1 when you complete a long rest, critically hit, or miss.

-* Woe

-After you make an attack roll with a monk weapon or an unarmed attack, and critically miss, you take damage equal to one roll of your martial arts die.

-### Level 6

-* Propelled Weal

-After you make an attack roll with a monk weapon or an unarmed attack, and critically hit, you refund 1 Ki point.

-### Level 11

-* Brutal Weal

-After you make an attack roll with a monk weapon or an unarmed attack, and critically hit, you deal additional damage equal to one roll of your martial arts die.

-### Level 17

-* Their Woe

-After you make an attack roll with a monk weapon or an unarmed attack, and critically miss, you instead deal the Woe damage to the target instead of yourself.

-## 10. Way of Zen Archery [UB]

-A weapon is an extension of oneself, and a plain rendition of the one that wields it.
-Monks of the Way of Zen Archery know this well.
-The beauty and precision of martial arts has given these monks the tools to master their weapon of choice – the bow.
-They wield it with peerless skill and display their mastery of archery with each pull of the string.

-### Level 3

-* Flurry of Arrows

-You can replace one of your bonus unarmed strikes with a bow attack.

-* One with the Bow

-You become proficient with shortbow and longbow.
-These weapons now count as monk weapons for you.
-You also gain proficiency with smithing tools.

-* Zen Shot

-When you hit a creature with a bow attack during your turn, you can expend 1 ki to deal extra damage equal to your martial arts die + Wisdom modifier.

-### Level 6

-* Ki-Empowered Arrows

-Your bow attacks count as magical for the purpose of overcoming resistance and immunity to non-magical attacks and damage, and you can now use your Stunning Strike feature with bow attacks.

-### Level 11

-* Unerring Precision

-You gain half your proficiency bonus (rounded down) as bonus to all attack and damage rolls with bows.

-### Level 17

-* Hail of Arrows

-You can use your action and spend 3 ki to fire a barrage of arrows.
-You make one bow attack against each enemy creature you can see in a 45-foot-cone.